 Who knows, maybe the universe has more important things to do than worry about my compulsive desire for order and punctuality?

 When I’ve had a frustrating (long) day it’s REALLY HARD to get excited about exercise.

 But we all know we can’t let one bad day throw us off the fitness train.
-(Because once you get knocked off getting back on it is like trying to catch a fish with your hands—that shit will squirm away from you until you just give up.)
+(Because once you get knocked off getting back on it is like trying to catch a fish with your hands—not an easy task.)

 So, what’s a girl to do to stay on track?